Share This Article!

 Chiang Rai Hot Springs

-Thailand is hot but in the winter Chiang Rai is in a place of its own.
-When the mountain air drops to freezing one of the best things to do in Chiang Rai is to soak away in a natural hot spring.
+Thailand is hot, but in the winter, Chiang Rai is in a place of its own.
+As the air temperature drops to freezing one of the best things to do in Chiang Rai is to soak away in a natural hot spring.

 Pong Phrabat Hot Spring